codeck313/twitterCapture/README.md

     TWITTER_SECRET = ""  # "Consumer API Secret key"
     TWITTER_APP_KEY = ""  # "Access token"
     TWITTER_APP_SECRET = "" # "Access token secret"
-Now you could just mention the terms you want to track in a tweet add those to the list `TRACK_TERMS` in `settings.py`.Like below:
+Now add the terms that you would like to track in the tweets in the list. `TRACK_TERMS` in `settings.py`.Like below:

     TRACK_TERMS = ["#India","python"]

-This is the most basic setup required to start using this script.You can customize it further to suite your personal need.
+This is the most basic setup required to start using this script.You can customize it further to suit your personal need.

 ## Customization
 You can customize these things to further utilize the script: